Skip to main menu Skip to content Skip to footer

 en Español

 What do you do when you’re worried that a child might be feeling suicidal?
-First and foremost, it’s important that you talk to him about your concerns in a calm, non-accusatory manner.
+First and foremost, it’s important that you talk to them about your concerns in a calm, non-accusatory manner.
 Sometimes when parents are very worried, they end up saying, “Don’t think this way,” or “You shouldn’t feel that way,” and they come across not as loving and caring, as intended, but as critical.
 Children respond negatively to that.
 So you really need to be as calm and non-accusatory as you can when talking to them.

 Show the love